 The semi-cobby conformation means Minskins are noticeably stocky and small with a rounded head.
 The eyes are large and round and the face has a sweet expression and a "hobbit-like" appearance.
 The appearance remains kitten-like, even when fully grown into a small/medium size cat.
 As with the Munchkin parent, the short stature and does not impair their mobility or quality of life.
 As well as having a sweet appearance, the Minskin has a sweet temperament.
 Minskins are described as being outgoing, sweet, playful (but not destructive) and people-oriented.

 Another hybrid of Sphynx and Munchkin has produced the Bambino (Italian for "baby" and alludes to their mischievous personalities) with a wedge-shaped head, wide set eyes, short, squarish muzzle and lynx-tipped ears set well onto the top of the head rather than flared outwards.
 It is a muscular, medium-boned cat.
 The coat varies from hairless to peach-fuzz and all colours and patterns are allowed.
 Bambino Long-Legs variants occur.
+Because it was easy to repeatedly outcross to Sphynx, these achieved higher numbers sooner than the Minksin.

 Developed in 1998, the Skookum (apparently meaning "sweet") comes from crossing the Munchkin with the LaPerm.
 It was previously known as the LaMerm.
 It is described as the Shirley Temple of cats - short, sweet and curly-haired.
 The rex-type curly fur is low-shedding.
 Although both the LaPerm and Munchkin are recognised by TICA in the USA, this hybrid is not yet recognised.
 Skookums are playful and often described as natural clowns.